estiwidder/bold360-mobile-docs-android/docs/chat-configuration/ui-customization/system-message.md

 ...

 ## Constomization
-Currently system messages look can be changed only by `override`.
+Currently the system messages display can only be overriden by `override`.

-- ### Customize by override layout resouce
+- ### Customize by overriding layout resouce

   Create your own layout resources with the following names:
   - Regular messages: system_message_regular (inner textview should keep SDK known id: message_textview)
   - Removable messages: system_message_removable (inner textview should keep SDK known id: message_textview)

-- ### Customize by override SystemUIProvider factory {: .mt-5}
+- ### Customizing by override SystemUIProvider factory {: .mt-5}
     1. _Implement SystemFactory:_
-        - override `removableSystemInfo` method, for changing the layout for the removable system messages (appears for a specific state and than are removed from the chat)
+        - Override the `removableSystemInfo` method to change the removable system messages layout (appears for a specific state and then removed from the chat)
-        - override `info` method for changing the regular messages display.
+        - Override the `info` method to change the regular messages display.

     2. _Set `SystemUIProvider.overrideFactory` with your implementation._